-Board Member Orientation
+7.9 Board Member Orientation

-1. The Board shall cause a Board orientation toolkit and process to be created no later than September 2018.
+1. The Board shall cause a Board orientation toolkit and process to be created and this policy amended to include it no later than September 2018.

-Travel and Training
+7.10 Travel and Training

 - 1. Board Members are encouraged to participate in training sessions and conferences of the Nova Scotia Association of Police Governance and Canadian Association of Police Governance, and to take advantage of other training opportunities that will increase their knowledge and capabilities as a Board Member. - 2.
-Board Members are eligible to be reimbursed for all reasonable expenses incurred while on Board business travel or attendance of training sessions, subject to the approval of the Chair in consultation with the CAO and the budget of the Board. - 3.
+Board Members are eligible to be reimbursed for all reasonable expenses incurred while on Board business travel or attendance of training sessions. - 3.
 A Member's expenses are reimbursed upon the submission of receipts and explanatory expense statements, and must be in accordance with to HRM travel policies and submitted through the CAO's office. - 4.
-Business or training travel of Board Members is authorized by the Chair after consultation with the CAO, if expenses are to be paid by the Board.
+Business travel of Board Members is authorized by the Chair after consultation with the CAO, if expenses are to be paid by the Board.

-External Memberships
+7.11 External Memberships